Make Workbooks Compatible Between Versions

 In this article

-Compatibility issues can arise only between major versions of Tableau products.
+Compatibility issues typically arise only between release versions of Tableau products.
 For example, if you are using Tableau Desktop 10.5 and others are using Tableau Desktop 10.3 or if you need to publish to Tableau Server and it is still running version 10.4, you can encounter compatibility issues.

-There are no compatibility issues with maintenance releases—for example, between Tableau Desktop version 10.2.1 and Tableau Server version 10.2.2.
+There are no compatibility issues with dot (or maintenance) release versions—for example, between Tableau Desktop version 10.2.1 and Tableau Server version 10.2.2.

 For details about data source support by release, see the Release Notes page.

 Tableau Desktop users can share workbooks—for example, by emailing them or copying them to a location on the company network.
 But if two users are using different versions of Tableau Desktop, sharing isn't always possible.
 The rule is simple:

 A newer version of Tableau Desktop can open a workbook created with an older version.

 An older version of Tableau Desktop can't open a workbook created with a newer version.

 For example, suppose Amanda creates a Tableau workbook with version 10.3 of Tableau Desktop and sends it to Zachary, who has version 10.5 of Tableau Desktop.
 Zachary will be able to open that workbook, but he'll see this warning message: